16CC/MC---Function-Errors/README.md

 ### Deployment

 1. Open Remix IDE.
-2. Create a new file named `securestorage.sol` and paste the contract code.
+2. Create a new file named `securestorage.sol` and paste the maincontract code.
 3. Compile the contract using the Solidity compiler.
 4. Deploy the contract to the desired network.